elzodxon/elzodxon/README.md

 ### Hi there 👋

 # My name is Elzodxon and I am a web developer.
-# How to reach me: elzodxon@interest.uz
+# How to reach me: elzodxon@gmail.com

 #⚡ Fun fact: lazy developer:)